aporve/Portfolio/content.md

 Do you have any siblings? -P

-What’s your favorite food?
+What’s your favorite food? -D

-What’s your favorite drink?
+What’s your favorite drink? -D

-Do you have a nickname?
+Do you have a nickname? -D
-What’s your birthday?
+What’s your birthday? -P
-What languages do you speak?
+What languages do you speak? -D

-2. Hobbies and Interests
+2. Hobbies and Interests -P
 What are your hobbies?
 Do you like reading books?
 What kind of music do you enjoy?